epmd-edp/keycloak-operator/README.md

      epamedp/keycloak-operator      v2.4.0                          Helm chart for Golang application/service deplo...
      ```

+    _**NOTE:** It is highly recommended to use the latest released version._

+To work correctly Keycloak operator should have administrative access to Keycloak.
+It uses secret with credentials for this purpose.
+You can create such secret manually or from existing secret using these commands as examples:

 Openshift:
 ```bash
 oc -n <edp_main_keycloak_project> get secret <edp_main_keycloak_secret> --export -o yaml | oc -n <edp_cicd_project> apply -f -